 Keeping coding time under control is fundamental to improving your software development process.
 By looking at branches where coding time is pushing your limits, you can guarantee that your overall coding time stays under control.

-What causes high coding time?
+What causes high cycle time?

 - The task is too big.
 This is probably the most common reason developers spend too much time coding one task; it is simply too large.